-Here at Maxim Medical, we offer the latest technology in hair restoration services.
+Here at Hair By Dr. Max, Restoration Center, we offer the latest technology in hair restoration services.
 From the Artas iX Robotic Hair Restoration technology, to NeoGraft Hair Restoration, we stand as a one-stop place for all hair and cosmetic procedures you may be interested in.
-Dr. Maxim Chumak is not only a certified ARTAS® Platinum Provider, having performed many successful hair restoration procedures, but Maxim Medical also serves as a National ARTAS® Training Center.
-Thus, many doctors who are new to the Artas iX technology are taught how to properly and efficiently function the system by Dr. Max.
-Furthermore, Dr. Max strongly believes it is necessary for the surgeon to be present throughout the entire procedure.
-That is why Dr. Max takes only one patient per day and personally performs every step of the procedure.
+Dr. Maxim Chumak is not only a certified ARTAS® Platinum Provider, having performed many successful hair restoration procedures, but Hair By Dr. Max, Restoration Center also serves as a National ARTAS® Training Center.
+Thus, many doctors who are new to the Artas iX technology are taught how to properly and efficiently function the system by Dr. Chumak.
+Furthermore, Dr. Maxim Chumak strongly believes it is necessary for the surgeon to be present throughout the entire procedure.
+That is why Dr. Maxim Chumak takes only one patient per day and personally performs every step of the procedure.
 We are proud to have impacted the lives of the many patients we have come to meet.
 Restoring confidence and bringing our patients’ desired image to life is what drives us to continue to be a leader in hair restoration.

 However, in order to truly understand how we can mitigate hair loss, we must learn about hair loss itself.
 We will go over all aspects of hair; its anatomy, growth cycle, as well as all facets of hair loss.
 If you’d like to learn more about hair loss, feel free to read up on our Articles.
 Topics covered range from the Top 5 Best Vitamins For Hair Growth, to Common Myths About Hair Loss.

 Hair has two separate structures:

 1. The Hair Shaft: Composed mainly of the strong protein, keratin.
 This protein also makes up nails and the outer layer of the skin.
 Each strand of hair contains three layers: